izxxr/randomstuff.py/README.md

 # randomstuff.py
 An easy to use python API wrapper for the Random Stuff API.

+- Easy-to-use & Organized
+- Supports both async and sync
+- Supports both v2 and v3 versions of API
+- Supports all type of API plans

 ## Quickstart
 Firstly make sure to [get the API key from here](https://api.pgamerx.com/register)